 Meet Author Tori Eldridge

-Tori is of Hawaiian, Chinese, Norwegian descent and graduated from Punahou School with classmate Barack Obama.
-She holds a fifth-degree black belt in To-Shin Do Ninjutsu and has traveled the USA teaching seminars on the ninja arts, weapons, and women’s self-protection.
-Tori has performed under her maiden name (Tori Brenno) as an actress, singer, dancer on Broadway, television, and film.
-She and her husband, Tony, live in Los Angeles where they raised two wonderful sons.
+Before writing, Tori performed as an actress, singer, dancer on Broadway, television, and film.
+She is of Hawaiian, Chinese, Norwegian descent and was born and raised in Honolulu where she graduated from Punahou School with classmate Barack Obama.
+Tori holds a fifth-degree black belt in To-Shin Do ninjutsu and has traveled the USA teaching seminars on the ninja arts, weapons, and women’s self-protection.
+Look for The Ninja Betrayed, third book in the Lily Wong series, September 14, 2021.

-The cultural diversity in Tori’s upcoming novel, The Ninja Daughter, stems from her own multi-cultural heritage—a Norwegian father from North Dakota and a Chinese-Hawaiian mother from Maui who met, married, and raised Tori’s sisters in Japan.
+The cultural diversity in Tori’s Lily Wong mystery thriller Series (The Ninja Daughter and upcoming The Ninja’s Blade) stems from her own multi-cultural heritage—a Norwegian father from North Dakota and a Chinese-Hawaiian mother from Maui who met, married, and raised Tori’s sisters in Japan.
 This unusual family melting pot, combined with the amalgamation of Asian-Pacific Islander traditions that make up modern Hawaiian culture, gives Tori a unique perception, deep fascination, and an inclusive appreciation for world culture.

 Tori began her professional acting career in Honolulu where she guest starred on The Brian Keith Show.
 Following her goal to perform on Broadway, Tori understudied Rose in The Little Prince and the Aviator with Michael York, toured the country with Anthony Quinn in Zorba, workshopped Marvin Hamlisch’s Broadway musical Smile, and played Tantomile in the original first national company of Cats.
 From there, she moved to Los Angeles and landed a series regular spot on The Love Boat as one of The Love Boat Mermaids (along with Teri Hatcher), co-starred in a television pilot, appeared in half dozen episodes of Valley of the Dolls, did uncountable voice overs, performed the motion capture for Aki and Jane in Final Fantasy: The Spirits Within, sang in clubs, and recorded with Brian Wilson.